dyozie/greenplum-for-kubernetes/doc/markdown/gp-pxf-reference.md

----
-title: Greenplum PXF Service Properties
+# Greenplum PXF Service Properties
----

 This section describes each of the properties that you can define for a `GreenplumPXFService` configuration in the <%=vars.product_name %> manifest file.